-Incorporate these small kitchen renovation ideas to transform your small and impractical kitchen into one that’s “large” on functional charm!
+Incorporate these small kitchen renovation ideas to renovate and transform your small and impractical kitchen into one that’s “large” on functional charm and design with natural light and a feeling of space!

 Are you looking to create a dream kitchen masterpiece?
 Is your existing kitchen’s small footprint cramping your style?
-Is expanding your kitchen not a possibility?
+Is expanding your small kitchen not a possibility?
 Your dream kitchen is not lost.
-Follow the small kitchen renovation ideas below to unveil the kitchen remodel of your dreams!
+Follow the small kitchen design ideas below to unveil the kitchen remodel of your dreams!

-Make the most out of a compact kitchen by improving its layout and flow.
-Implement smart solutions to mitigate the inconveniences of a small kitchen footprint.
-Evaluate the deficiencies in the organization of your kitchen and try to remedy these in your new kitchen design.
+Make the most out of a compact kitchen by using practical small kitchen ideas that improve its layout and flow.
+Implement innovative solutions to mitigate the inconveniences of a small kitchen footprint.
+Evaluate the deficiencies in the organization of your kitchen and try to remedy these in your new kitchen design with smart kitchen layout ideas.
 Consider the work triangle (the area between your sink, stove & refrigerator) and the specific work zones (wash, prep. & cook) in your current kitchen.
 Can any of these be improved upon with a kitchen renovation?
-These should be large enough to accommodate multiple occupants in your kitchen at the same time, be able to fulfill numerous tasks, but compact and organized enough to eliminate unnecessary distance and inconvenience.
+These should be large enough and strategic to accommodate multiple occupants in your kitchen at the same time, be able to fulfill numerous tasks, but compact and organized enough to eliminate unnecessary distance and inconvenience.

-As an example, in a recent kitchen renovation our homeowners lacked the space in their existing kitchen to accommodate full size appliances, ample storage options and adequate work surfaces.
+As an example, in a recent small kitchen renovation our homeowners lacked the space in their existing kitchen to accommodate full size appliances, ample storage options and adequate work surfaces.
 This negatively impacted their use and enjoyment of their kitchen.
 Food storage, preparation and cooking was limited.
-With a few adjustments to their existing floorplan, the homeowners’ functionality concerns were addressed.
+With a few adjustments to their existing floorplan and some kitchen remodel ideas, the homeowners’ functionality concerns were addressed.
 Dated, impractical and insufficient storage and work surface offerings were replaced by efficient, varying and ample alternatives.
 A pony wall was removed and the area reconfigured to include a peninsula with additional storage, work surface, breakfast bar and serving buffet into the dining room.
 In addition, full-size, gourmet appliances were incorporated.

-In a small kitchen storage comes at a premium and consequently must be maximized whereever possible.
-It is important to address both storage capacity and storage options when designing the perfect kitchen.
+In a small kitchen storage comes at a premium and consequently must be maximized wherever possible.
+It is important to consider kitchen design ideas that address both storage capacity and storage options when designing the perfect kitchen.
+After all, kitchen remodeling is not just to improve the modernity of finishes and the aesthetic value of your kitchen.
+Smart kitchen layout ideas, small kitchen design techniques and decor ideas can be used to remedy concerns with your existing kitchen.
 In our blog entitled “Get to know your new kitchen…one cabinet at a time!,” we outline the kitchen cabinets that we recommend for any kitchen renovation.

 Consider base cabinets in 24” and 15” deep varieties.
 In a peninsula or island these cabinets can be combined allowing for storage on either side.
 In addition, these cabinets are customizable to offer different depths to accommodate small kitchen footprints.
-Whereever possible incorporate full extension drawer units that provide storage for dinner plates, platters & casserole dishes, glasses and even small counter appliances.
+Wherever possible incorporate full extension drawer units that provide storage for dinner plates, platters & casserole dishes, pots and pans, glasses and even small counter appliances.

 Remove superfluous bulkheads to allow for extended height upper cabinets to be installed.
 These uppers are 40” high and are installed to the ceiling.
 Not only do they provide additional storage but also visually expand the height of a small kitchen.